gportay/cqfd/README.md

 ### Release

-The `release` command behaves exactly like `run`, but creates a release tarball for your project additionally.
+The `--release` option creates a release tarball for your project.
 The release files (as specified in your `.cqfdrc`) will be included inside the release archive.

     $ cqfd release